-When cooking pancakes in an electric skillet, the temperature for pancakes is between 350°F to 400°F. Depending on your model, you may need to preheat the skillet to 375°F, or medium-high heat, and then once the skillet surface is hot, adjust the heat down to 350°F to actually begin cooking the pancakes.
+When cooking pancakes in an electric skillet, the temperature for pancakes is between 350°F to 400°F. Depending on your model, you may need to lower the heat if the pancakes are cooking too quickly.
 Cook the pancakes for 2 to 3 minutes or until they are golden brown.
 My method is to cook for 2 minutes (when bubbles form), then flip and cook for 1 minute longer.

 Since electric frying pan cooking temperatures differ, it is suggested that you try making a test pancake first to ensure the skillet is set at the correct temperature.

 If the test pancake browns too fast on the bottom before it is ready to be turned, then adjust the heat setting to a lower temperature for the rest of the batch for the perfect pancakes.

 What Temperature to Cook Bacon?

 To determine what temp to cook bacon in an electric skillet, begin by adjusting the knob on the temperature controller to 325°F, or medium heat.

 Once the indicator light goes off, indicating the chosen temperature has been reached, place the bacon in the skillet, and then allow it to brown evenly, about 4 to 5 minutes on each side, 8 to 10 minutes total cooking time for both sides, depending on the thickness of the bacon.

 If the bacon cooks unevenly, adjust the temperatures up or down to learn what temperature to fry bacon using your specific device.